 Finally, you’ve reached what you came for.
 As you’ll see, there are six troves behind gates: three on a bottom floor, and three on a top floor.
 Each trove has a pink panel beneath it.
 And trapped behind the bottom middle gate is the king!

 Upon seeing his father, the prince cries (at least this time it’s out of relief).
 His tears change the panel below him from pink to gray, and the adjacent gates surrounding the king’s cell will be lifted.

 The key to freeing the king lies in the prince’s “fragile crybaby disposition,” to quote the king.
 In other words, you’re supposed to throw various insults at the prince to make him cry on the panels to activate the movement of the adjacent trove gates.

-From what I can tell after multiple tries, the key to opening the king’s cell is to get all of the gates open at once.
-This can be done a number of ways, although the simplest order may be this: bottom middle (done automatically), bottom left, bottom right, top right, and top left.
+The key to opening the king’s cell is to get all of the gates open at once.
+This can be done a number of ways, although the simplest way may be this: bottom middle (done automatically), then top middle.
+(Thanks for the tip, Ammonite.)

 Hurrah, you’ve freed the king!
 That’s all there is to this mystery, right?

 That’s that for Rumpel’s Challenge, everyone.
 What did you think of this side quest?
 Personally, I’m finding it a bit odd how fragmented Fairy Tale Island is turning out to be (plus the frequent use of the term “side quest” — what is that, really?).
 I suppose we’ll just have to wait and see how this all wraps up in the end.

 Hear ye, hear ye!
 We will soon be returning to the fantastical world of Fairytale Island in the upcoming side quest: Rumpel’s Challenge!